TiedemannLab/sciCNV/README.md

-# README FILE
+# sciCNV

-## This file provides an overview of the Tiedemann Lab scRNA-seq normalization and inferred CNV pipeline that includes:
+### This file provides an overview of a novel scRNA-seq normalization and inferred CNV pipeline that includes:
 - scRNA-seq RTAM data normalization
 - Single-cell Inferred Copy Number Variation (sciCNV)
 - Quality control (QC)
-- visualization of results
+- Visualization of results
+- Balancing single-cell subpopulations

 ### _The pipeline enables profiling of RNA and DNA copy number in the same cells, and thus permits direct examination of the influence of genomic CNV on gene expression and cellular programs.
 The analysis can be performed on thousands of cells, and thus can capture intra-tumor heterogeneity.
 It requires only scRNA-seq data._

 ## Reference

-Ali Madipour-Shirayeh, Natalie Erdmann, Chungyee Leung-Hagesteijn, Rodger E. Tiedemann, _**sciCNV: High-throughput paired profiling of transcriptomes and DNA copy number variations at single cell resolutionn**_, under review.
+Ali Madipour-Shirayeh, Natalie Erdmann, Chungyee Leung-Hagesteijn, Rodger E. Tiedemann, _**sciCNV: High-throughput paired profiling of transcriptomes and DNA copy number variations at single cell resolution**_, under review.

 ## Summary